 Following the motivations outlined in Section 1, the above observation is a strong argument for representing the candidate solutions as programs and forms our main motivation for founding TransCoder on program synthesis, where the solver can express a candidate solution to the task as a program in a Domain-Specific Language (DSL), a bespoke programming language designed to handle the relevant entities.
 Because (i) the candidate programs are to be generated in response to the content of the (highly visual) task, and (ii) it is desirable to make our architecture efficiently trainable with a gradient to the greatest degree possible, it becomes natural to control the synthesis using a neural model.
-Based on these premises, TransCoder is a neurosymbolic system that comprises (Fig. 2):
+TransCoder is thus a neurosymbolic system that comprises the following components (Fig. 2):

-- Perception: encodes demonstration input-output pairs into latent representations z{d_i} of fixed dimensionality, capturing inter-example relationships, where i points to the i-th demonstration representation, - Solver: aggregates latent representations z{d_i} from the perception module to a problem latent space Z and samples a latent program representation $z \sim \mathcal{Z}$, - Program Generator (Generator for short): refines a problem's keys embeddings with demonstration latents z{d_i} resulting with symbols (items) contextual embeddings z{s_i} (where j denotes the j-th symbol embedding in the Workspace), and constructs an Abstract Syntax Tree (AST) based on the latent program representation zand z{s_i} , - Program Interpreter (Interpreter for short): executes the synthesized AST on input rasters to produce the corresponding output rasters, which can be then compared with the true/actual output rasters (for demonstrations) or send to the oracle (for tests).
+- Perception: encodes demonstration input-output pairs into latent representations z_i of fixed dimensionality, capturing inter-example relationships, where i points to the representation of the i-th demonstration, - Solver: aggregates latent representations z_i from the perception module to a problem latent space Z and samples a latent program representation $z \sim Z$, - Program Generator (Generator for short): based on the latent program representation z and additional information detailed in Sec.
+3.3, constructs an Abstract Syntax Tree (AST) of the synthesized program p, - Program Interpreter (Interpreter for short): executes p on input rasters to produce the corresponding output rasters, which can be then compared with the expected output rasters.